VSCode PDF extension

 Basic PDF/FDF validation

-VSCode can perform basic validation on conventional PDF and FDF files (i.e. those not using cross-reference table streams introduced in PDF 1.5).
+VSCode can perform basic validation on conventional PDF and FDF files (i.e. those not using cross-reference streams introduced in PDF 1.5).
 Validation issues are output to the "Problems" window (CTRL

 +SHIFT